PrysPlugins/redirect-emails-on-staging/README.txt

 Simple installation:

-1. Upload the `WPE-redirect-emails-on-staging` folder to your `/wp-content/plugins/` directory
+1. Upload the `redirect-emails-on-staging` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the "Plugins" menu in WordPress

 Advanced installation (`mu-plugins` directory):